-If you suffer from aching joints in cold weather, we’ve put together a list of tips to help make this winter less painful.
+If you're dealing with joint pain in cold weather, we've compiled a list of tips to help make this winter more bearable.

 Keep Yourself Warm